When choosing a college major, looking at the most common majors makes sense. The question is, how do you choose the right major for you?

-You won’t be qualified as a licensed pharmacist after earning a bachelor’s degree in pharmaceutical sciences, but that is one path to consider if you pursue doctoral training.
+You won’t be qualified as a licensed pharmacist after earning an undergraduate degree in pharmaceutical sciences, but that is one path to consider if you pursue doctoral training.
 Pharmaceutical sciences graduates often work in drug research and development in the pharmaceutical industry.

-Undergraduate accounting students learn to create financial statements such as balance sheets and income and cash statements, as well as studying managerial accounting methods to develop the skills for identifying opportunities for business improvement.
+Undergraduate accounting students learn to create financial statements, such as balance sheets and income and cash statements, as well as study managerial accounting methods to develop the skills for identifying opportunities for business improvement.

 Often confused with sales, marketing focuses on the strategies and campaigns used to generate customer interest in a product, service, or brand.
-Marketing students study the process of conducting market research, analyzing data, developing marketing strategies with consumer behavior in mind, and coordinating and managing campaigns.
+Marketing majors study the process of conducting market research, analyzing data, developing marketing strategies with consumer behavior in mind, and coordinating and managing campaigns.

 28. Elementary Education

 A finance major might end up working in high-paying roles in financial planning, portfolio analysis, financial analysis, and other roles in banking, insurance, and risk management.

 30. Mechanical Engineering

-The engineering discipline that awards the most degrees—35,182 for the 2017-2018 school year—is also the broadest.
+The engineering discipline that awards the most degrees—36,817 for the 2018-2019 school year—is also the broadest.
 Mechanical engineering refers to the application of engineering principles to mechanical systems, or systems made up of moving parts.

 Sociology majors take classes in the principles of sociology, statistical methods and data analysis for sociology, qualitative research methods, and areas of specialized interest, such as social groups or problems.